What Is the Best Way to Trim Roses?

 However when you have to cut back a rose, because it's growing out of proportion, the best time to do that is spring, when there's no chance on frost anymore.
 It doesn't matter if the rose is already sprouting.
-Cutting a branche short in wintertime, before the frost has gone, big chance that branche will freeze to death and will not flower at all anymore."
+Cutting a branch short in wintertime, before the frost has gone, big chance that branch will freeze to death and will not flower at all anymore."

-I have (had) a lot of roses in my garden and it almost became a burden, because the small shears were often too small and the normal loppers were often too big to cut that oversized twig in an easy way.
-I often had to squeeze hard which caused muscle strain in my hands.
+I have (had) a lot of roses in my garden and it almost became a burden to trim and prune them each year, because the small shears were often too small and the normal loppers were often too big to cut that oversized twig in an easy way.
+Many times I had to squeeze hard which caused muscle strain in my hands.

 With these ratcheting shears, pruning has become very easy, because it cuts through the thicker twigs in no time without having to use much strength, because it's cutting it in parts, one cut at the time.
 You have to get used to using this tool, it's not working like the ones you might be familiar with.

-Most of the time I like garden gloves that give me some feeling on what I'm doing.
+Most of the time I like garden gloves that let me feel what I'm doing.

 However, when handling roses you really need some thicker gloves where the thorns won't hurt you the moment you touch them and the stems of some roses are just filled with thorns.
 Atlas Gloves are certainly suitable for working with roses.